Phoebe refers to a moon and a bird, a witch and a Friend.

 SHAKESPEARE AND HAWTHORNE

-- Shakespeare gave the name to a character in As You Like It – though the shepherdess spells her name Phebe
+- Shakespeare gave the name to a character in As You Like It – though the shepherdess spells her name Phebe.

 PHOEBE SNOW

 Circa 1900, railroad travel was less than elegant.
-Enter Miss Phoebe Snow, a demure young lady unafraid to travel from Manhattan to Buffalo via the Lackawanna Railroad clad head-to-toe in white, from parasol to high-buttoned shoes.
+Enter Miss Phoebe Snow, a demure young lady unafraid to journey from Manhattan to Buffalo via the Lackawanna Railroad clad head-to-toe in white, from parasol to high-buttoned shoes.

-FRIENDS AND BEWITCHING SISTERS
+FRIENDS AND WITCHES

-In the 1980s, Phoebe Cates starred in many a teen favorite, like Gremlins and Fast Times at Ridgemont High.
-By 1989, the name was back in the US Top 1000 for the first time in over a decade.
+By 1989, the baby name Phoebe was back in the US Top 1000 for the first time in over a decade.

 But the name really caught our attention thanks to Lisa Kudrow’s quirky character on Friends.
 The Emmy-winning mega-hit series ran from 1994 to 2004, and Phoebe gained in use.
 By the time the show left the air, the name ranked in the Top 500.